justin0979/media/README.md

 | :----------: | :------------------: | :----------------------: | :------------------: |
 | **property** |     `isLoading`      |          `data`          |       `error`        |
 |   **type**   |       boolean        | Array of objects (users) | null \| error object |

+For every request, there will be multiple actions. `isLoading` will be set to true/false and either receive a successful response or receive an error.

+-   Start request and successfully get response
+-   Start request and receive error.

+When a request is started, Async Thunk Function will automatically dispatch an action.
+This action will have a type of like `pending`.
+That dispatch will go to all of the reducers and the state of `isLoading` will be set to `true`.

+With a success, eventually a response will be received and the Async Thunk Function will see there were no errors and automatically dispatch a second action with a type like `fulfilled`.
+This dispatch will go through all of the different reducers `data` will be updated and the `isLoading` flag will be set to `false`.

+With an error, the start of the request will be exactly the same as with a success.
+When error occurs, Async Thunk Function will see something went wrong and automatically dispatch an action with type like `rejected`.
+This dispatch will got through all of the reducers and `isLoading` is set to `false` and `error` will be set to the error object.